dotnet/docs-maui/docs/user-interface/controls/radiobutton.md

 :::image type="content" source="media/radiobutton/radiobuttons-default.png" alt-text="Screenshot of RadioButtons.":::

-However, on some platforms a <xref:Microsoft.Maui.Controls.RadioButton> can display a <xref:Microsoft.Maui.Controls.View>, and on all platforms the appearance of each <xref:Microsoft.Maui.Controls.RadioButton> can be redefined with a `ControlTemplate`:
+However, on some platforms a <xref:Microsoft.Maui.Controls.RadioButton> can display a <xref:Microsoft.Maui.Controls.View>, and on all platforms the appearance of each <xref:Microsoft.Maui.Controls.RadioButton> can be redefined with a <xref:Microsoft.Maui.Controls.ControlTemplate>:

 :::image type="content" source="media/radiobutton/radiobuttons-controltemplate.png" alt-text="Screenshot of re-defined RadioButtons.":::